War of the Worlds (2005 film): Secrecy

 Spielberg kept most of the parts secret in the filmmaking, as the cast and crew were left confused about how the aliens looked.
-When asked about the secrecy of the screenplay, David Koepp answered, "[Spielberg] wouldn't give [the screenplay] to anybody".
+When asked about the secrecy of the screenplay, David Koepp answered, "[Spielberg] wouldn't give [the screenplay] to anybody."
 Koepp explained he would e-mail it to him, and he would give a section of the script that was relating to whatever somebody was doing.
 Miranda Otto thought of not even discussing the story with her family and friends.
 Otto said, "I know some people who always say, 'Oh, everything's so secret.'
 I think it's good.
 In the old days people didn't get to know much about movies before they came out and nowadays there's just so much information.
 I think a bit of mystery is always really good.
 You don't want to blow all of your cards beforehand."

 Spielberg admitted after keeping things secret for so long, there is in the end the temptation to reveal too much to the detriment of the story at the press conference of War of the Worlds.
-So, Spielberg only revealed the hill scene, where Ray tries to stop his son from leaving, stating "to say more would reveal too much."
+So, Spielberg only revealed the hill scene, where Ferrier tries to stop his son from leaving, stating "to say more would reveal too much."
 The actual budget of the film was $132 million.

-According to Vanity Fair, Spielberg's relations with Cruise were "poor" during the film's release because Spielberg believed Cruise's "antics" at the time (such as an erratic appearance on the Oprah Winfrey show) had "hurt" the film and after a doctor whose name Spielberg had given to Cruise was picketed by Scientologists.
+According to Vanity Fair, Spielberg's relations with Cruise were "poor" during the film's release because Spielberg believed Cruise's "antics" at the time (such as an erratic appearance on the Oprah Winfrey show) had "hurt" the film; also, a doctor whose name Spielberg had given to Cruise was picketed by Scientologists.